mstange/samply/Readme.md

 your default browser, loads the profile in it, and runs a local webserver so that profiler.firefox.com can symbolicate the profile and show source code and assembly code on demand.

-Tha captured data is similar to that of the "CPU Profiler" in Instruments.
+The captured data is similar to that of the "CPU Profiler" in Instruments.
 `perfrecord` is a sampling profiler that collects stack traces, per thread, at some sampling interval.
 In the future it supports sampling based on wall-clock time ("All thread states") and CPU time.